Eloise Salutes the Stars

 Eloise Salutes the Stars is a talk show hosted by Eloise McElhone which aired on an 8-station network including the DuMont flagship station WABD.
 The series started on WABD in November 1949.
 The series aired Tuesdays at 7:30pm ET in 1950 and early 1951.
 Other stations in the network such as WXEL-TV in Cleveland showed the series on Thursdays at 7:30pm ET, and other stations, such as WPIX-TV chose to air the show at 5:15pm ET.

 The show was sponsored by Doeskin Tissues, and produced by Lester Lewis (1913-1988).
 After the original 13 episodes were produced, the show was renewed for another 13 episodes in January 1951.

 McElhone was also host of the DuMont series Quick on the Draw, a panelist on the ABC game show Think Fast, and a panelist on the NBC/ABC series Leave It to the Girls.

 Episode status

 Two episodes are held in the J. Fred MacDonald collection at the Library of Congress.
+One is held at the UCLA Film & Television Archive.